 The news in the Spokane area has been inundated with stories about the issue of homelessness.
 There are debates from politicians, service providers, advocates, people experiencing homelessness and community members who are concerned both about the people, and the impact on businesses and safety in the downtown area.
 We know so many are seeking answers on how to help.

 Once a year we host an event to bring the community into discussion on homelessness called, The UGM Gathering.
 This year, our guest speaker, Tonier Cain will talk in depth about why understanding the whole-person (the person who may be homeless, addicted to drugs, in and out of jail, or, struggling to hold down a job) is so important for successful recovery.
-If you want to learn more, we hope you'll join us in April for the UGM Gathering.
-Click the link below to learn more or register for the event.
+If you want to learn more, we hope you'll join us online in April for the UGM Gathering.
+Stay tuned on social media and our website for further details.